 By Nahid Ponciano

 A memorial service was held Sept.
 9 for Professor Emeritus Al Parker of Riverside City College.
-He left his mark on all those he came into contact with from colleagues, to students, friends and family.

 Many were impacted by the loss of Parker who died June 8 in his home surrounded by his family.
 He taught Latin American history and political science at the college since 1969 and continued to teach courses online after he retired.

 During his time at RCC he was adviser for the Ski Club and Mecha, Movimiento Estudiantil Chicana/Chicano de Aztlan, a national student organization that unites Chicano students to enhance the development of their society.

 Gerard Forlenze, colleague and history instructor at RCC, describes Parker’s goal as he believes it should be the goal of all instructors.

 “He wanted them to learn and understand history.”
 Forlenze said.
 “Understand that if you don’t know where you came from you don’t know where you’re going because you have to understand your past.”